 Guide to Evaluating a WordPress Developer

-If you’ve already been searching for a WordPress Developer, then you know how daunting it can be.
+If you’ve already been searching for a WordPress Consultant or a WordPress Developer, then you know how daunting it can be.
 Every developer seems to have a different specialization.

 - Some may focus specifically on backend development and custom program code for WordPress, but not front-end development.

 - Some may specialize in Magento shopping integration, but not WooCommerce or Shopify.
 So if you need WooCommerce Help, you can count on WP Tangerine.

 - A Web designer may call themselves a “WordPress developer,” when in reality their work could be limited to basic WordPress layout designs and images, rather than full development.

 - Some developers may focus entirely on WordPress support and ongoing tech issues, rather than actually developing new sites.